 Wassily Leontief observed that US exports are labour—intensive compared with US imports.

 But, it is assumed that the USA has abundant capital relative to labour.
-Therefore, this surprise finding is known as the Leontief Paradox.
-This is because of variation in labour skills.
+Therefore, this surprising finding is known as the Leontief Paradox.
+This is because of the variation in labour skills.

 Advanced countries have higher labour skills compared to developing countries.
-Therefore, advanced countries have competitive advantage in exporting products requiring higher labour skills while the developing countries have advantage in exporting products requiring less skilled labour.
+Therefore, advanced countries have a competitive advantage in exporting products requiring higher labour skills while developing countries have an advantage in exporting products requiring less skilled labour.

 Different methods for production can be used due to technological advancements..

 Industries locate different production processes in different countries in order to reduce the cost of production.